A wrapper for running Temporal workers inside AWS Lambda.

 version:WorkerDeploymentVersion | The worker deployment version.
 Required. |

-configure:Callable[ | A callback that receives a LambdaWorkerConfig
+configure:ConfigureCallback | A callback that receives a LambdaWorkerConfig

 (pre-populated with Lambda defaults) and configures workflows,

-activities, and options on it. |
+activities, and options on it.
+May be sync, async, or an async

 | Returns | |